Pyeon0904/Pyeon0904/README.md

 ### ✨ Hello Everyone.
 God bless you : ) ✨

-I'm JunJang Pyeon who is interested Java Develop from South Korea. <br/>
+I'm JunJang Pyeon who is interested React & JavaScript Develop from South Korea. <br/>
 If you want to contact me, please leave me a message!

 - 🌱 I’m currently learning JavaScript and React